ubrant/documents-format/README.md

 %IM[Caption](full path with file extension)
 ```

+If only image file name with extension is provided then same directory as documentation file will be used for picking-up the image.

 ### Links

 There are two types of links allowed for documentation purposes.
 First is any URL (e.g., https://ubrant.com), and the second one is to point towards documentation parts.
-Hence following formats are supported (in second format, all elements are optional except TEXT and Annotation, but when present they should be in specified sequence separated with commas):
+Hence following formats are supported:

 ```
 %L1[TEXT][Annotation](URL)
 %L2[TEXT][Annotation](Major-ID, Minor-ID, Section-ID, Page-ID)
 ```

+In second format, all elements are optional except TEXT, but when present they should be in specified sequence separated with commas.

 ---